wezside/shiny-batman/README.md

 This is a scaffold project to build reusable "GLObjects" with which to draw OpenGL grahics with.

 Glut is simply used as a container but for work purposes something like OpenFrameworks is better suited as it provides better cross-platform support.
+Currently GLObjects are not OF compatible because they upload their own shaders and alter the projection matrices.

 Features:
 ---------